AveryData/AveryData.github.io/_learning/PythonStrings.md

 ---
 title: "Strings in Python"
+excerpt: "Hello, World!"
 ---

-# Remove spaces at front of a word in python
+## Remove spaces at front of a word in python
 >>> '     hello world!'.lstrip()
 'hello world!'